 A basic estate plan is more than just a Will, though having a Will is an important component and essential to an estate plan.
 So here are the basics:

-- Will – the document that determines who gets what upon your death.
+Last Will & Testament – the document that determines who gets what upon your death.
 You will appoint a Personal Representative who will be responsible for administering your estate according to your wishes.
 A Will is especially important if you have minor children because it allows you to name a guardian.

-- Healthcare Surrogate – much like the power of attorney, the healthcare surrogate is the person you choose to step into your shoes and make healthcare decisions on your behalf in the event you are deemed incapacitated.
+Designation of Healthcare Surrogate – much like the power of attorney, the healthcare surrogate is the person you choose to step into your shoes and make healthcare decisions on your behalf in the event you are unable to make those decisions for yourself.

 Disclaimer: This website and blog contain general information which is not intended to be specific legal advice.
 If you need specific legal advice, please seek advice from a licensed attorney in your state.
 Nothing contained on this website or blog is intended to create an attorney-client relationship.